FAQs from Students

 Simply thinking that the outcome is not fair does not meet the criteria for an appeal request.
 However, the University Appeals Board will consider the request if a student meets one or more of the following criteria:

-- Procedural irregularities sufficient to affect the determination of the resolution officer.
+- Procedural irregularities sufficient to affect the determination of the resolution staff.

-- New evidence that was not reasonably available for presentation during the conduct meeting, the introduction of which would reasonably be expected to affect the decision of the resolution officer.
+- New evidence that was not reasonably available for presentation during the conduct meeting, the introduction of which would reasonably be expected to affect the decision of the resolution staff.

 The Student Conduct Code and Conduct System addresses misconduct that takes place on and off university premises as it relates to behavior which has an adverse impact on the University community.